chjohnson-pivotal/pcf-auto-simulator/README.md

 * dealer service
 * auto simulator

 Each of these services is a separate Spring Boot application that can be built and run separately either locally or on Cloud Foundry.
 If run locally, their ports are specified in their configuration yaml file provided by the config server.
+If run on PCF create services with the following names:

+* config-server - An instance of an SCS config server
+* service-registry - An instance of an SCS service registry
+* circuit-breaker-dashboard-service - An instance of an SCS circuit breaker dashboard
+* rabbitmq-service - An instance of RabbitMQ

+Each service should be bound to each application except the zipkin server.
+It only requires the rabbitmq-service.
 Once everything is running, open the url for the auto simulator application in a browser.
 You should see this screen:

 ![Main start screen](/documentation/startup-page.png)